Several alumni from the School of Music are nominated for 2023 Grammy Awards.

 A high school alumna of the clarinet program, Tasha Warren (H.S.
 Music ’89) has earned two nominations in the best instrumental composition category for “African Tales” and “Snapshots,” which are tracks from her album “Ourself Behind Ourself” with Dave Eggar.
 With Warren on the bass clarinet and Eggar on the cello, the project premieres a chamber work by six of today's most dynamic and influential composers, including Paquito D'Rivera and Pascal Le Boeuf.

-Alumna Joanna Gates (B.M.
-Music ’04) is nominated as a member of The Crossing for best choral performance for the album “Born” conducted by Donald Nally, Edie Hill and Michael Gilberston.
+Alumna Joanna Gates (B.M. ’04), is nominated as a member of The Crossing choir, which won a Grammy Award for the album “Born” conducted by Donald Nally and featuring music by Edie Hill and Michael Gilberston.
 Gates, who studied voice, has previously won two Grammy Awards with The Crossing, in 2018 and 2019.

 High school violin alumnus Garrett Fischbach is nominated as a member of the Metropolitan Opera Orchestra and Chorus for best choral performance for “Verdi: Requiem – The Met Remembers 9/11.”

 Alumnus and tenor Chase Taylor (B.M.
 Music ’07) sang the role of Nash in “Fire Shut Up in My Bones” by Terence Blanchard, which is nominated in the best opera recording category.
 This is the second opera from six-time Grammy Award–winner Blanchard.